Jerrehj/ExpandableListView/README.md

  * getPackedPositionForChild: Returns packed postion that represents a child position
  * getPackedPositionForGroup: Returns the packed position that represents a group postion
- * getPackedPositionType: Gets the type of a packed postion
+ * getPackedPositionType: Gets the type of a packed postion etc

+ there is only one protected method being dispatchDraw which is called by draw to draw the child's view

 ## **Tests**
 it's importnat to know that you cannot use wrap_content properly for android:layout_height with ExpandableListviews xmls if the parent to this view does not have a specified size due to that size being on any length if you want to use wrap-content ensure the parent has a size.
 The aforementioned ExpandableListViewData object matchs header stings with the children strings in this case it matches video games with their console, this is important as its where the keys/options come from when you click on your choice of the first three elements.
-CustomExpandableListview class provides MainActivity with data from the ExpandableListViewData class and extends the BaseExpandableListAdapter and overrides the methods in the base class to provide the view for the ExpandableListViewData. list_items.xml,list_group.xml and acvtivity_main.xml are the layouts for the views.
+CustomExpandableListview class provides MainActivity with data from the ExpandableListViewData class and extends the BaseExpandableListAdapter and overrides the methods in the base class to provide the view for the ExpandableListViewData. list_items.xml, list_group.xml and acvtivity_main.xml are the layouts for the views.

+## **API And Other Reference**
+Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
+For medium size to larger projects it is important to at least provide a link to where the API reference docs live.